89luca89/distrobox/docs/posts/integrate_vscode_distrobox.md

 You may want to use it, but how to handle the dualism between host and container?

 In this experiment we will use [VSCodium](https://vscodium.com/) as an opensource alternative to VSCode.
-Due to Microsoft's actions Dev Containers extension works only for non-opensource version of VS code.
+Dev Containers extension works only for non-opensource version of VS code.
 There are community made extensions like [DevPod Containers](https://open-vsx.org/extension/3timeslazy/vscodium-devpodcontainers) that work in VSCodium